 Given the dire side effects, it does not make sense to pummel patients with these drugs when they are not needed.
 And even after an urgent situation has passed, many patients tend to remain on them indefinitely because doctors are not sure how to help patients wean off these, and/or prescribe non-pharmaceutical remedies.

 Blunted Coping Skills

 Besides the physical side effects, I also find in my clinical experience that these drugs hinder long-term coping skills.
 When you lift a heavy weight, there is muscle tearing and growth that happens which helps you the next time you lift that burden.
 Psychological difficulty and experience affords the same growth of our brain when we traverse challenging times.
 It seems the drugs do not allow this learning to happen.

 The tenets of naturopathic care emphasize the importance of the basics: quality sleep, exercise, water intake, and good food.
-Each of these are helpful to reduce stress hormones in the body and raise the levels of calming brain chemicals such as serotonin and gamma amino butyric acid (GABA).
+Each of these is helpful to reduce stress hormones in the body and raise the levels of calming brain chemicals such as serotonin and gamma-aminobutyric acid (GABA).
 Studies of people who perform outdoor activity among trees have shown lower levels of stress hormones.
 Those that get enough sleep have lower reactivity to stressful situations.
 And good food promotes a healthy digestive tract, where most of the neurotransmitters are made.